 I believe songwriting at its core is about connection.

-As a songwriter, either in a band or a solo artist, you need to get clear on who you are and what you want your music to sound like.
-If you don’t care about getting a song picked up by mainstream radio and just want to let the song take you wherever it takes you, then you are free to push the boundaries and create your own rules.
+If you're just starting your journey as a songwriter it's completely normal to explore and learn everything you can.
+This is where you discover what moves you.
+This early stage is part of finding your voice as a songwriter, and you will continue to explore and change throughout your songwriting journey.
+But at some point, you need to get clear on what you want, at least in terms of how commercial you want your music to be.
+If you don't care about getting a song picked up by mainstream radio and just want to let the song take you wherever it takes you, then you are free to push the boundaries and create your own rules.
 However, if your goal is to get your song on the radio, then there are some guidelines that most labels, producers, and radio stations usually require.

 Most of our 41Down songs were around five minutes long.
 Since we played live almost every weekend, we found ourselves writing songs that had intros, some of which were really long.
 These worked out well live because they allowed us to build anticipation using dynamics to lead into a song.
 We also loved to have bridge sections that just rocked out for a while, which was also good for live performances.
 However, the average radio song is around three and a half minutes long, so the first order of business was to cut our songs down to three and a half or four minutes, tops.

 This was incredibly painful at the time.
 We had some battles right out of the gate with our producer because we did not want anyone changing our songs.
 But Geffen signed us with the intention to push us to radio and the only way that was going to happen is if our songs fit the radio format.